gardener/etcd-backup-restore/README.md

 ## Usage

 You can follow the `help` flag on `etcdbrctl` command and its sub-commands to know the usage details.
 Some of the common use cases are mentioned below.
-Although examples below uses AWS S3 as storage provider, we have added support for AWS, GCS, Azure and Openstack swift object store.
+Although examples below uses AWS S3 as storage provider, we have added support for AWS, GCS, Azure, Openstack swift and Alicloud OSS object store.
 It also supports local disk as storage provider.

 ### Cloud Provider Credentials